matrix-org/matrix-spec-proposals/proposals/4133-extended-profiles.md

 could limit users to 50 keys with a 1024 byte limit per value, which would allow a user to set the 50 of the maximum key and value lengths without needing to calculate against the 64KiB total limit.

+**Note:** The existing `avatar_url` and `displayname` keys are contained within the profile, so if an implementation enforces a per-value limit on fields, it must also enforce them upon these fields.

 ### Implementation Details

 - This feature will be implemented as optional but recommended, enabling a smooth transition and